AviatrixSystems/Docs/HowTos/DataAnalSplunkSumo.rst

 AviatrixFQDNRule
 ----------------

+You need to configure `FQDN Whitelists <http://docs.aviatrix.com/HowTos/FQDN_Whitelists_Ref_Design.html>`_ in order to see these logs.

 Logs with this prefix come from each gateway managed by the controller.
 Domain name filtering can be configured per gateway via controller.
 And